 And Peru doesn’t do adventure by halves.
-With the rainy season easing off, it’s the perfect time to follow in the footsteps of an ancient civilization on the iconic Inca Trail – or the less-trodden (but equally amazing) Quarry Trail.
-Or why not experience traditional village life on the floating islands of Uros, journey through the steamy Amazon Jungle, or treat your tastebuds to Peruvian delights in Lima (pisco sour, anyone?).
+With the rainy season easing off, it’s the perfect time to follow in the footsteps of an ancient civilisation on the iconic Inca Trail – or the less-trodden (but equally amazing) Quarry Trail.
+Or why not experience traditional village life on the floating islands of Uros, journey through the steamy Amazon Jungle or treat your tastebuds to Peruvian delights in Lima (pisco sour, anyone?).

 Top 10 Peru tours in April 2023

 However you get there – whether it’s with your hiking boots or on the train – entering the iconic Sun Gate and seeing the Lost City of the Incas (AKA, Machu Picchu) for the first time is a ‘pinch me’ kinda moment.
 Built in the 15th century, exploring this archeological treasure with an expert local guide will lift the lid on some of the secrets of the mighty Inca Empire.

 Already ticked off the Inca Trail?
 Maybe you prefer the path less travelled?
 If so, the Quarry Trail is calling.
 The views of the Andes are just as magical, except you’ll visit three lesser-known archaeological sites the other trails don’t.
 With plenty of opportunities to meet the locals in rural villages and the ancient town of Ollantaytambo, you’ll get a real sense of how the Inca civilisation once thrived.